: What Patients Should Know

 Traditionally, hernias have been repaired with open surgery.
 In many instances, such as emergency cases and very large hernias, open surgery may be required.
 In this surgery, an incision is made overlying the region of the hernia.
 The contents of the hernia are either removed or placed back into the abdomen in their natural location, and sutures are placed to close the defect in the abdominal wall muscle layer.
 A mesh may also be placed to reinforce the repair and reduce the risk of recurrence.

-The award-winning surgeon has been able to undertake many successful hernia surgeries.
-The services entail consultations and routine follow-up on patients.
-Patients in Ramsey, New Jersey, can enjoy these quality services.
+The award-winning hernia surgeon, Dr. Anthony Pozzessere, has been able to undertake many successful hernia surgeries.
+He provides hernia surgical consultations (including robotic surgery)and routine follow-up on patients.
+Dr. Anthony Pozzessere offers patients in Ramsey, New Jersey, these quality services.